yhomarys-qa/juice-shop-qa-portfolio/06-Bug-Reports/02_critical_bug_003_weak_password.md

 ---

 ## 🔍 Preconditions
-- User must be an unauthenticated guest positioned on the core Registration page.
+- User must be on the Registration page

 ---